Weikang-Gong/PerSpectSC-ML/README.md

 Persistent_Attributes_Structural_Classification.m is used for the classification of different cell types.

 ## Help
-For any questions, please contact us by weikanggong@emails.bjut.edu.cn.
+For any questions, please contact us by wkgongwork@gmail.com.